 If you’ve never heard of the word “thoran,” it basically just means “stir fry” and is a traditional Keralite way of cooking.
 You can make anything into a thoran!
 You just need to grate or chop vegetables, mix them up with a few other ingredients and stir-fry it all together.

 I only started making thoran after marrying my husband, Roby, whose family is from Kerala.
 It’s now my favorite way to cook vegetables because while flavorful, it’s not overpowering.

-Out of all the thoran dishes I’ve tried/made, I have to say beetroot thoran is my all time favorite (my hubby’s favorite is green bean thoran – which is again, in my cookbook!).
+Out of all the thoran dishes I’ve tried/made, I have to say beetroot thoran is my all-time favorite.
+My husband’s favorite is green bean thoran, so give that a try next!

 I hope you love this recipe and find it super easy to make.
 One thing to keep in mind – depending on the size of the beets you use, you may need to adjust the cook time.
 I find that 15 minutes works well for me for medium to large beets but if you’re using smaller beets, you can probably reduce that time to 10-12 minutes.

 - To prepare the beets, add 2 cups water into the steel inner pot, then place a steamer basket or the wire rack that came with your pressure cooker into the pot.
 Place the unpeeled beets on top of the rack, then secure the lid, close the pressure valve, press the steam button and set the time for 15 minutes at high pressure.

 - Open the valve to quick release any remaining pressure.

 - Once the the beets are cool enough to touch, remove them from the pot.
 The peels should easily slide off.
 Place the beets on a cutting board and chop them into small pieces.
 Set aside.